Sex offender registries in the United States

-Sex offender registries in the United States exist at both the federal and state levels.
+In the United States, sex offender registries exist at both the federal and state levels.
+The federal registry is known as the National Sex Offender Public Website (NSOPW) and integrates data in all state, territorial, and tribal registries provided by offenders required to register.
 Registries contain information about persons convicted of sexual offenses for law enforcement and public notification purposes.
-All 50 states and the District of Columbia maintain sex offender registries that are open to the public via websites, most information on offenders is visible to the public.
+All 50 states and the District of Columbia maintain sex offender registries that are open to the public via websites; most information on offenders is visible to the public.
 Public disclosure of offender information varies between the states depending on offenders' designated tier, which may also vary from state to state, or risk assessment result.
-According to NCMEC, as of 2016 there were 859,500 registered sex offenders in United States.
+According to NCMEC, as of 2016 there were 861,837 registered sex offenders in United States.

 The majority of states and the federal government apply systems based on conviction offenses only, where registration requirement is triggered as a consequence of finding of guilt, or pleading guilty, to a sex offense regardless of the actual gravity of the crime.
-The trial judge typically can not exercise judicial discretion with respect to registration.
+The trial judge typically can not exercise judicial discretion concerning registration.
 Depending on jurisdiction, offenses requiring registration range in their severity from public urination or adolescent sexual experimentation with peers, to violent sex offenses.
 In some states offenses such as unlawful imprisonment may require sex offender registration.
 According to Human Rights Watch, children as young as 9 have been placed on the registry; juvenile offenders account for 25 percent of registrants.
 In some states, the length of the registration period is determined by the offense or assessed risk level; in others all registration is for life.
 Some states allow removal from the registry under certain specific, limited circumstances.
-Information of juvenile offenders are withheld for law enforcement but may be made public after their 18th birthday.
+Information of juvenile offenders is withheld for law enforcement but may be made public after their 18th birthday.